nus-cs2103-AY2021S2/tp/docs/team/mrweikiat.md

 * I also helped to standardize the team's UG formatting and language and vetted the UG before every submission to ensure quality.

 #### Contributions to the DG
-* I was in charge of the Storage component.
-    1. Drew up all the UML diagrams related to storage.
-    2. Edited all the contents of DG: Storage component.
+* I was in charge of the Storage component where I drew up all the UML diagrams related to storage and edited all the contents of DG: Storage component.
 * I also helped to standardize the teams's DG formatting and language and I vetted the DG before every submission to ensure quality.
 * Contributed to the DG, they include but are not restricted to:
     1. Manual Testing component.
-I wrote every feature for the user who will be using the DG for testings, these includes but are not restricted to:
-        * All the feature, commands, test cases and invalid test cases.
-        * Ensuring a step-by-step guide that user can use as they read through the DG appendix
+I wrote every feature for the user who will be using the DG for testings, these includes but are not restricted to: All the feature, commands, test cases and invalid test cases and ensuring a step-by-step guide that user can use as they read through the DG appendix
     1. Appendix: Effort.
 I wrote all the difficulties, challenges and achievements for the DG.

 #### Contributions to team-based tasks